 “Before Sweden, I’d spent time living in Los Angeles,” Andrés says.
 “The kiosk had proved successful in my small hometown, so I was like, ‘Okay, I have to move this concept to LA’.
 I knew how the city worked and, in 2012, it was ready for specialty coffee.”

-Andrés opened the first of The Boy & The Bear’s coffee shop in Redondo Beach, California, serving specialty Colombian coffee.
+Andrés opened the first of The Boy & The Bear’s coffee shops in Redondo Beach, California, serving specialty Colombian coffee.
 Originally called “The Fika Company”, he soon changed the name to something that would resonate with American customers, and set about defining the brand.

 The first coffee shop hit the ground running and far exceeded Andrés’ expectations.
 He was operating on just three hours’ of sleep per day – but it was something he says he’s grateful for.